 The hotel has two restaurants, La Belle Epoque and Café Plaza Grande.
 La Belle Epoque offers classic French cuisine using locally sourced ingredients.
 Dishes include a duck trilogy and poached snapper bouillabaisse.
 Café Plaza Grande serves a robust sampling of Ecuadorian dishes as well as sandwiches, salads, soups, and sweets.
 Sea Bass and shrimp ceviche sit next to braised goat stew and plantain dumplings on the menu.

-Inside of the historic walls of the building dating back centuries, the welcoming culture and spirit of the hospitality of the Ecuadorian people comes alive.
-The staff are warm and welcoming, and are eager to share their expertise and advice about where to go and what to for a genuine glimpse into the city’s treasures.
+Inside of the historic walls of the building dating back centuries, the welcoming culture and spirit of the hospitality of the Ecuadorian people come alive.
+The staff are warm and welcoming and are eager to share their expertise and advice about where to go and what to for a genuine glimpse into the city’s treasures.

 Staying at Plaza Grande puts you within a short walk to the historic center’s churches, museums, plazas, and off the beaten path neighborhoods.
 Nearby is the Iglesia de San Francisco, the towering Basilica del Voto Nacional, and La Compañía Church.
 The latter’s interior is entirely covered in gold leaf.